-The 10 fastest players to reach 100 goals for single PL club: Shearer, Salah…
+The 10 fastest players to reach 100 PL goals for one club: Shearer, Salah…

 We’ve done some digging and identified the 10 quickest players to score 100 goals with a single Premier League club.